NivedithaKarthikeyan/LandregistryApp/docs/source/blockchain/migration.rst

 Initial Migration
 ~~~~~~~~~~~~~~~~~

-Truffle uses a Migrations contract in order to help manage the migration feature.
+Truffle uses a migration contract to help manage the migration feature.
 This contract must contain a specific interface, but you're free to edit this contract at will.
 For most projects, this contract will be deployed initially as the first migration and won't be updated again.
-You will also receive this contract by default when creating a new project with truffle init.
+You will also receive this contract by default when creating a new project with ``truffle init``.

 Filename: ``contracts/Migrations.sol``

 You must deploy this contract inside your first migration in order to take advantage of the migration feature.
-The following migration is provided by default when creating a new project with truffle init:
+The following migration is provided by default when creating a new project with ``truffle init``:

 Filename: ``migrations/1_initial_migration.js``